OlliePage/yoogle/README.md

 1. Visit YouTube's homepage (https://www.youtube.com/)
 2. The minimalist interface will automatically be applied
-3. Use the search bar to find videos
+3. Use the search bar to find videos (press Enter to search)
-4. Toggle between light and dark mode using the button in the footer
+4. Toggle between light and dark mode using the moon/sun button in the footer
+5. Use the extension toolbar icon to toggle between minimalist and original YouTube interfaces
-5. Click "Restore Original YouTube" if you want to temporarily see the original interface
+6. You can also click "Restore Original YouTube" in the footer to temporarily view the original interface

+## Performance Features

+- Starts loading before YouTube's original interface becomes visible
+- Uses efficient SVG for logo with proper scaling on all devices
+- Optimized CSS transitions and animations for smooth appearance
+- Smart detection of user's preferred color scheme

 ## How It Works

-Yoogle uses content scripts to detect when you're on YouTube's homepage and replaces the interface with a minimalist version.
-It preserves YouTube's core functionality while removing the distracting elements.
+Yoogle uses content scripts that load at document start to detect when you're on YouTube's homepage.
+It efficiently replaces the interface with a minimalist version before the original content is displayed, eliminating any flash of unwanted content.

+The extension preserves YouTube's core functionality while removing the distracting elements and uses Chrome's storage API for persistent settings.

 ## Development